ericclack/pygamezero_candy/doc/part2.rst

 *You might be wondering: why do we bother creating a new function when we could just put this code into our `on_key_up` function?*

-Well two reasons: firstly creating the function makes our intensions clear, when we read the code we know that we are working out the cursor tile position; secondly we might need to do this in other places and we can re-use this function whenever we need to.
+Well two reasons: firstly creating the function makes our intentions clear, when we read the code we know that we are working out the cursor tile position; secondly we might need to do this in other places and we can re-use this function whenever we need to.

-These are two really important things that professional programmers do: **make your intesions clear** and **don't repeat yourself (DRY)**.
+These are two really important things that professional programmers do: **make your intetions clear** and **don't repeat yourself (DRY)**.
 Another way of thinking about DRY is **be lazy**, avoid any boring, repetitive work!
 (If only all of life was like that!)

 Time for testing
 ----------------